fhdaax/video-stream-with-opencv4nodejs/README.md

 # video-stream-with-opencv4nodejs

-Broadcasting video from server webcam.
+An example of broadcasting video from server webcam.